MCausc78/discord.py-oauth2/docs/api.rst

         The action is the update of something.

+.. class:: ApplicationType

+    Represents the type of an :class:`Application`.

+    .. versionadded:: 3.0

+    .. attribute:: game

+        The application is a game.

+    .. attribute:: music

+        The application is music-related.

+    .. attribute:: ticketed_events

+        The application can use ticketed event.

+    .. attribute:: guild_role_subscriptions

+        The application can make custom guild role subscriptions.

 .. class:: TeamMembershipState

     Represents the membership state of a team member retrieved through :func:`Client.application_info`.